o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/nodes-understanding.md

 1. In **Node Inspector**, select **Display Connection Controls**.
 ![\[Select Display Connection Controls in the Node Inspector.\]](/images/user-guide/scripting/script-canvas/script-canvas-nodes-understanding-14.png)

-   The Light component **Turned On** receiver node expands to provide connection\-related pins.
+   The Light component **Turned On** receiver node expands to provide connection-related pins.
 ![\[Expanded receiver node with connection controls.\]](/images/user-guide/scripting/script-canvas/script-canvas-nodes-understanding-15.png)
    + **Connect** and **Disconnect** - Use the **Disconnect** pin to prevent the receiver node from connecting.
 When the event should be connected and available to receive events, use the **Connect** pin.